paulcockrell/tagc-website/src/pages/index.md

         Friday evening and we meet every Sunday for outdoor rifle shooting.
   description: >
-    Tayside Airgun Club was formed in the spring of 2000 by a group of like minded people who required a safe, secure and reliable place to shoot at static targets.
-Auchterhouse Country Sports was able to provide all of these and, thanks to their support, the Club has flourished, becoming one of Scotlands leading airgun clubs.
+    Tayside Airgun Club was formed in the spring of 2000 by a group of like minded people who needed a safe, secure and reliable place to shoot at static targets.
+Auchterhouse Country Sports was able to provide all of these and, thanks to their support, the Club has flourished, becoming one of Scotland's leading airgun clubs.

     We also hold Corporate Events on behalf of Auchterhouse Country Sports, and host youth organisation team bonding events.
 Corporate or bonding, these events can become very hotly contested.
-Several of our members compete, with some success, in Scottish HFT competitions.
+Several of our members compete, with some success, in Scottish HFT competitions and in STS pistol events.

     The Club is affiliated to Scottish Target Shooting, UK Association for